About Doctors Khurana

-Brain & Spine Surgeon; Consultant Neurosurgeon; Medicolegal Independent Expert; Specialist Telehealth Provider; Aerospace Medicine
+Brain & Spine Surgeon; Consultant Neurosurgeon; Medicolegal Independent Expert; Specialist Telehealth Provider; Fixed Wing Pilot.
+Aerospace.

 - Special interest & expertise: Awake craniotomy for tumours & cavernomas; Trigeminal neuralgia microsurgery (MVD); Minimally invasive anterior and posterior (robotic) spinal surgery; Second opinion and surgical salvage; tele-medicine